dburkhart07/dburkhart07/README.md

 ---

 ## 👨‍💻 About Me
 I am a second-year student at Northeastern University, majoring in Computer Science and minoring in Mathematics.
-My passion lies in exploring new skills and tackling challenges in Artificial Intelligence and Machine Learning.
+My passion lies in exploring new skills and tackling challenges in Artificial Intelligence and Machine Learning (with particular applications to healthare, economics, and games.
 I enjoy building software that integrates these technologies to educate others on the future of these fields and to bring social benefits to those who use them.

 ### Outside of coding:
 - 🎵 I sing, as well as play the saxophone and am currently relearning piano and guitar